pandameditation/astro-live-edit-system/src/redactional/next.md

+BUG:
+Focus sur le debut de l'avant-derniere ligne, presse backspace... tout pète. `Cannot read properties of null (reading 'closest')`  at line `const li = container.closest('li');`

+BUG 2:
+When pressing backspace in a list and full text is selected, it should delete all text but instead it moves the text above and merge is hoisted by the previous list element.

 TODO 02:
 I want to remove all empty tags like <ul style="list-style-type: '✅ ' "></ul> that could pollute my DOM.
 Ideally I would remove these from the browser directly not to pass them on the server.

+TODO :
+- Improving list nesting (correcting editing errors)
+- Fix the case where I add `style="list-style-type: '✅ ' "` to a list and it is not saved because of innerHTML vs. outerHTML...
+- Adding a menu next to each block (like Notion) and ability to delete a block
+- Create an "Edit mode" button switch.
+- Get the original source from the server and toll back to it with a undo button (version history)
+- CTRL+S to save
+- ~~Better handling of .md edge case scenarii~~
+- ~~Edit the source file of .md directly in the browser (query the source file from server, edit in in the browser in a proper editor, send the full file to the server).~~
+- Version history of latest changes in the source code : before writing to file, we save the current version of the file with a version number.
+The new version is then saved in the source file.
+The old version is saved in a specific file that contains all version history.
+The browser can query this file and get different versions.
+They can choose one version and replace the code with it.
+- Automatic testing of the editor with many scenarii prepared
+- Hot module reload, or page reload after saving and changes happen in source.
+- Tech debt : (Use outerHTML instead of innerHTML to remove the dependency on tagName and simplify the code) -> Because with innerHTML I miss all the attributes on the parent node.
+With this change, instead of parsing the node backward and then injecting the content inside the detected node, we would inject the content in place of it.
+- Adding new blocks in the browser, managing a library of blocks.
+New blocks are appended to the source file on save.
 ---